 Student Spotlight: Saif Sarvana

-Sarvana is also taking advantage of a program that he might not have found at a different school.
-Because of COD’s long-standing association with the Congress-Bundestag Youth Exchange for Young Professionals (CBYX) program, Sarvana will spend the 2013-2014 academic year studying and working in Germany.
-He is one of only 75 students in the U.S. selected from more than 600 applicants for participation in this year-long, federally funded fellowship for study and work in Germany.
+Sarvana also took advantage of a program that he might not have found at a different school.
+Because of COD’s long-standing association with the Congress-Bundestag Youth Exchange for Young Professionals (CBYX) program, Sarvana spent one academic year studying and working in Germany.
+He was one of only 75 students in the U.S. selected from more than 600 applicants for participation in this year-long, federally funded fellowship for study and work in Germany.

 “Ever since I was a young child, I’ve had the desire to travel and see the world because of my interests in other nations and cultures,” he said.
 “Also, with the world globalizing at unprecedented rates, programs like these are very important for students aspiring to go into the field of business.”

-While he selected College of DuPage for the obvious reasons, Sarvana gained far more than he ever expected.
+Although Sarvana selected College of DuPage for the obvious reasons, the return on his investment was far more than he ever expected.

 “If you decide to go to COD, take advantage of what the school has to offer.
 Get acquainted with your professors, preferably in your field.
 For example, I want to go into business so I am staying in touch with my accounting and economics professors.
 You can benefit from their insight and build professional relationships which will help you in your search for a career.

 “You should also find out about opportunities and pay attention to the announcements.
-It’s been a dream of mine to study abroad but I was afraid I wouldn’t be able to.
-Then I heard about this scholarship and now my dream of not only studying abroad but working abroad will be fulfilled.”
+It was a dream of mine to study abroad but I was afraid I wouldn’t be able to.
+Then I heard about CBYX and now my dream of not only studying abroad but working abroad was fulfilled.”